Rijil7/ASAP_TrOCR_Project/README.md

 * Internet connection is required for first-time model download.

-**OCR Type**                    **Model**
+**OCR Type and Models used**
-+ Printed            Text	microsoft/trocr-large-printed
++ Printed      ----->     Text	microsoft/trocr-large-printed
-+ Handwritten        Text	microsoft/trocr-large-handwritten
++ Handwritten  ----->     Text	microsoft/trocr-large-handwritten
-- Curved Text       	Fine-tuned TrOCR Model
++ Curved Text  ----->     Fine-tuned TrOCR Model
      + The curved text model is a fine-tuned version of TrOCR, trained to recognize distorted and curved text patterns more accurately.